 Marty has held senior positions with a range of financial services companies and the Australian Securities and Investments Commission.
 Marty has strong commercial and client-centric skills and experience in the delivery of strategic legal advice and risk management.

-Marty was appointed as joint Company Secretary on 27 April 2017.
+Marty was appointed as joint Company Secretary on 27 April 2017 and resigned on 8 October 2021.

 Marty holds qualifications in law and business and is a member of the Queensland Law Society.